-- COBI’s Emergency Manager Anne Lesage watches over several agency-led committees for COBI
+- COBI Emergency Management Coordinator Anne Lesage watches over several agency-led committees for the city

-- Executive Director and Co-Founder Scott James is creating a series of citizen-led teams via Bainbridge Prepares, and identifying strategic organizations on the island to create formal ties with one or more of the entities in our three-way partnership
+- Executive Director Loren Bast and Program Director Christina Aitchison are creating a series of citizen-led teams via Bainbridge Prepares and identifying strategic organizations on the island to create formal ties with one or more of the entities in our three-way partnership

 Should you be interested in learning more and volunteering with one of the citizen-led teams, please directly contact the team leadership as noted below the organizational chart:

 Map Your Neighborhood (MYN): this BIFD-led team engages with residents to conduct MYN parties in private homes where neighbors learn steps to take immediately following a disaster to secure their homes and protect their neighborhood.
-This team is led by Community Risk Reduction Coordinator Janine Courtemanche.
+The MYN program is organized by Jacqueline “Danie” Chang, Loren Bast, and Anne Lesage.

 Community Outreach: This team is focused on outbound communication with citizens across all aspects of the island via web, social, events, training, and more.
 Operating from a place of love – not fear – this team moves citizens through the stages of awareness towards action.
-Team led by Loren Bast (tech startup and media veteran from the Seattle Times) and Jan Carey (retired Department of Justice, Homeland Security, FEMA), with Allen Elliott (Information Technology, WFR), Stephanie Bell (social media guru), Susannah Arntson (event organizer, graphic design), Captain Benjamin Berg (Active Duty Coast Guard Contingency Planner), and Leslie Marshall (RN, PhD, professor emerita).
-Jason Zimmerman from our training partner Empact Northwest is also involved and Rob Dalton (Executive Creative Director) advises this team.
+Team led by Loren Bast (tech startup and media veteran from the Seattle Times) and Jan Carey (retired Department of Justice, Homeland Security, FEMA), with Allen Elliott (Information Technology, WFR), Stephanie Bell (social media guru), and Susannah Arntson (event organizer, graphic design).
+Jason Zimmerman from our training partner Empact Northwest is also involved, and Rob Dalton (Executive Creative Director) advises this team.

 Hubs (shelter system): Hubs provide the following limited services for a limited duration after a wide-scale disaster: information, shelter, food/water, medical care, and psychological care.
 Hubs have a formal relationship with COBI and are staffed by Bainbridge Prepares volunteers.
 Led by Dan Bacon (retired Navy) and Christina Aitchison (WFR), the team includes: Russ Berg (entrepreneur, CERT, WFR), Maradel Gale (CERT, Sustainable Bainbridge), Andrea Chymiy (family medicine physician with extensive urgent care and public health experience and a great blogger), and Tyler Heinemann (Ham operator, WFR).